Events

 hint from your transaction, or unpause the index operation and wait for it to complete before attempting your transaction again.

-You can set default options for online or resumable at a database level by setting the ELEVATE_ONLINE
+You can set online and resumable index operations as the default options at the database level by setting the ELEVATE_ONLINE

 or ELEVATE_RESUMABLE

-database scoped configuration options.
-With these default options, you can avoid accidentally performing an operation that takes your database table offline.
-Both options cause the engine to automatically elevate certain operations to online or resumable execution.
+database-scoped configurations.
+With these default options, you can avoid accidentally starting an offline index operation that makes a table or index inaccessible while it's running.
+Both options cause the database engine to automatically elevate certain index operations to online or resumable execution.

 You can set either option as FAIL_UNSUPPORTED